mitranim/xhttp/readme.md

 happened.

-`fun` is attached as-is, without automatic response parsing or forming a `Result`.
+`fun` is attached as-is, without automatic response parsing or forming a `Response`.
 This is useful if you have your own ideas what to do with the response.

 ### `xhrStart(xhr)`